rballentine25/CEG2350-OS-concept-usage/f24notes/finalreview.md

 6. Regular expressions
 7. grep, sed, and awk

+# FINAL TOPICS
+lab topics:
+* Lab 7: system hardware info, setting up VM
+* Lab 8: DID NOT DO. filesystems and partition tables. creating a new partion, creating a filesystem, and mounting it. creating a virtual filesystem
+* Lab 9: process control: using kill on process, moving background to foreground, tmux
+* Lab 10: compilers, method for compiling cpp code in terminal, comments and userguide for c++ code, git branch, makefiles
+* Lab 11: tar for zip files, sftp to download tar.gz files, extracting tar file and using apache2 for website, ssh keys (didn't do)
+* Lab 12: linux network commands, network info for windows/aws, subnet translation, security groups

 ## Computer Hardware, Boot Process, and Data on Disks:

 1. Computer Hardware: